 Build in time to hear from stakeholder groups.
 Whether students, alumni, donors, or others, each group will desire time to speak with the board.
 Decide when, where, and how your board will engage with these groups.

-- While many, if not all, governing boards require time during board meetings to hear from constituents (for many publics, it is mandated by law), both public and private boards should consider other opportunities to hear from these stakeholder groups in a systematic fashion.
+- While many, if not all, governing boards require time during board meetings to hear from constituents (for many public boards, it is mandated by law), both public and private boards should consider other opportunities to hear from these stakeholder groups in a systematic fashion.

 - These opportunities should seek to feel meaningful and substantive to all participants.
 Otherwise, they can sap the trust a board must maintain with stakeholders.